Nerdabilly/halloweencountdown/README.md

 This isn't strictly necessary although it does help make the image a little cleaner-looking and less eye-hurty.
 I cut it down to size with a table saw and [this saw blade](https://a.co/d/cDQalF4).

+## TODO / Possible Future Enhancements

+While this project is complete and works as-is, here are a few features I am considering for the future:

+- Adding a clock module to remove the need for a WiFi connection to determine the date
+- Generating more number styles
+- "Plugins" or other styles for Christmas, other holidays, etc
+- Rotating between countdown number styles so there's more variety in the display for the same number
+- additional weatherproofing/outdoor display options